On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: The mod two cohomology of and Hodge numbers of

 for any $p$ and $\sigma^2$ such that $p \in \sigma^2$.
 However this follows immediately from the fact that the images of the classes of $\chi^1_{p,\sigma^2}$ and $\chi^2_{p,\sigma^2}$ in $H_1(\breve{\pi}^{-1}(\U_{\sigma^2}),\ZZ_2)$ are equal and hence their sum vanishes modulo $2$.
 These computations verify that $\chi_p$ is in the kernel of $\delta^\star$, and hence the set of points in the relative interior of edges in $\Delta_{\PP^4}$ can be canonically identified with a basis of.

 \end{proof}

 We expect this relationship between mod $2$ cohomology groups of real Lagrangians and Hodge numbers to hold in greater generality, as stated in the following conjecture.

-\begin{conjecture} Let $X$ be a Calabi--Yau hypersurface in a smooth toric Fano fourfold, and let $\breve{f}\colon \breve{X} \to B$ be a topological torus fibration on the mirror to $X$, as discussed in \S\ref{sec:SYZ Mirrors}.
-There is a \u{C}ech-to-derived spectral sequence, analogous to that appearing in Theorem~\ref{thm:cech_to_derived_Z2}, whose $E_2$ page has the following form
+\begin{conjecture} Let $X$ be a Calabi--Yau hypersurface in a smooth toric Fano fourfold, and let $\breve{f}\colon \breve{X} \to B$ be a topological torus fibration on the mirror $\breve{X}$ to $X$, as discussed in \S\ref{sec:SYZ Mirrors}.
+Then, there is a fiber preserving anti-symplectic involution on $\breve{X}$, whose fixed point locus has two connected components, one homeomorphic to $B$ and the other arising as a multi-section $\breve{\pi}:\mathcal{L}_{\RR} \to B$, such that there is a \u{C}ech-to-derived spectral sequence for $\breve{\pi}_*\ZZ$, analogous to that appearing in Theorem~\ref{thm:cech_to_derived_Z2}, whose $E_2$ page has the following form

 where $l_f$ and $l_e$ denote the number of integral points in the relative interiors of two-dimensional faces and edges respectively.
 Analogously with Theorem~\ref{thm:cech_to_derived_Z2}, there are canonical bijections between integral points and generating sets of $E^{2-p,p}_2$ for $p \in \{1,2\}$.
 Moreover, this spectral sequence degenerates at the $E_2$ page. \end{conjecture}